jekyll/jekyll-admin/docs/_frontend/containers.md

 ## DataFileNew

-Container for creating a new data file
+Container for creating a new data file.

+Includes a *GUI Editor* for easily creating YAML or JSON data files.
+Simply input the file's basename, the filetype (`YAML` or `JSON`) and data.
+The GUI will create the corresponding file with suitable extensions.
+CSV files cannot be created via the GUI Editor.

 ### PropTypes